robertdfrench/ifuncd-up/README.md

-Also [Bruce Schneier agrees with me](https://www.schneier.com/blog/archives/2024/04/backdoor-in-xz-utils-that-almost-happened.html) so... hate it for ya, you're argument's toast.
+Also [Bruce Schneier agrees with me](https://www.schneier.com/blog/archives/2024/04/backdoor-in-xz-utils-that-almost-happened.html) so... hate it for ya, your argument's toast.

 > The language may have been harsher than it needed to